 Some detractors, especially in the off-roading community, predicted widespread controversy over the new national parks and wilderness areas.
 Local House Rep. Jerry Lewis, who had sympathized with the Sagebrush Rebellion, continued to thwart protection efforts by allocating an annual budget for the new Mojave National Preserve of exactly one dollar.

 Then the dust settled a little.
 Mainstream off-roading groups acknowledged that there were still thousands of miles of open routes available to them in the California desert.
 Conservationists’ attention was drawn to a different issue, and many lent support to Native American activists campaigning against a proposed radioactive waste dump in a different part of the desert (eventually defeating it).
 Visitation slowly ramped up at the new parks, as desert travelers decided to check out what so many had decided was worth preserving.

-America’s newest national monuments will preserve 1.8 million acres of public lands connecting fragile ecosystems into one of the largest and most diverse protected areas of desert lands in the…See more ›
+These new parks will preserve 1.8 million acres in one of the largest and most diverse protected areas of desert lands in the world.See more ›

 Eventually, the California desert’s three large park sites seemed as though they had always been inscribed on the map.
 Joshua Tree National Park slowly became one of the system’s most popular crown jewels.
 In 2009, prompted by threats of energy development on the land between Joshua Tree and Mojave, Sen. Feinstein introduced the California Desert Protection Act of 2010, which would have preserved vulnerable areas between these major parks.
 The bill specifically sought to create two new national monuments (Sand to Snow and Mojave Trails), expand Mojave National Preserve and nearby wilderness areas, designate two Wild and Scenic Rivers, and require a number of planning measures to develop renewable energy more responsibly on public lands in the desert.